ingdia/alu-shell/permissions/README.md

 #giving the permision of owner and group owner to execute the file
 using chmod and 754 to chmod of the hello file
 #giving the permission to execute to anyone
-adds execution permission to the owner, the group owner and the other users, to the file hello
+adding execution permission to the owner, the group owner and the other users, to the file hello